 Though several initial rounds of talks included no women in formal roles, up to 15 percent of the negotiators in UN-mediated discussions in December 2017 were women.
 In January 2018, Russia convened the Syrian National Dialogue Congress in Sochi, in which women constituted 15 percent of party delegates.
 In October 2019, when the UN-facilitated Syrian Constitutional Committee met in Geneva, women made up 28 percent of delegates.
 A Women’s Advisory Board continues to consult with the UN special envoy for Syria and successfully works across political lines to find consensus on controversial issues critical to stability, including aid delivery and the release of detainees.

-Locally, women are leading efforts to negotiate cease-fires, organize nonviolent protests, police the streets, work in field hospitals and schools, distribute food and medicine, and document human rights violations.
+Locally, women have led efforts to negotiate cease-fires, organize nonviolent protests, police the streets, work in field hospitals and schools, distribute food and medicine, and document human rights violations.

-Women are also dramatically outnumbered in official roles in UN-led negotiations, comprising only 15 percent of the opposition and government delegations at the December 2017 talks in Geneva.
-The newly launched Syrian Women’s Political Movement is aiming for a 30 percent quota for women’s participation to ensure an inclusive conflict-resolution process that delivers justice for all Syrian war victims.
+Women are also dramatically outnumbered in official roles in UN-led negotiations, composing only 15 percent of the opposition and government delegations at the December 2017 talks in Geneva.
+The Syrian Women’s Political Movement is aiming for a 30 percent quota for women’s participation to ensure an inclusive conflict-resolution process that delivers justice for all Syrian war victims.
 In January 2018.
 Russia convened the Syrian National Dialogue Congress in Sochi, in which women constituted 15 percent of party delegates.
 When the Syrian Constitutional Committee convened in Geneva in 2019 under the auspices of the United Nations, women made up 28 percent of the total 150 delegates representing the Syrian government, the opposition, and civil society.

 Although women have been underrepresented in formal peace processes in Syria, women have made valuable contributions to securing peace in local communities across the country.
-Here are five ways in which women have made a difference in Syrian peace efforts.
+Women have made a difference in Syrian peace efforts in five ways.

 Broaden the agenda.
 Women at the negotiating table and in civil society have raised a number of issues critical to long-term peace and recovery, including delivery of aid and food, the release of detainees, inquiries into disappearances, and the effects of economic sanctions.
 In addition, the Syrian Civil Society Platform includes 50 percent women at the national level and works through local networks to advise negotiators on the situation on the ground.